How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Safe Thawing Methods (Step-by-Step)

 Once you've located the frozen section, follow these steps carefully.
-The goal is to apply slow, controlled heat — never fast or intense heat — to melt the ice without damaging the pipe or causing a burst.
+The goal is to apply slow, controlled heat, never fast or intense heat, to melt the ice without damaging the pipe or causing a burst.
+This is the exact approach recommended by the American Red Cross for 2026.

 Before You Start

-1. Turn off the main water supply — this limits damage if the pipe has already cracked
+1. Locate your main water shut-off and be ready to turn it off if the pipe has already cracked

 2. Open all faucets (both hot and cold) connected to the frozen pipe to relieve pressure and give melting water somewhere to go

-3. Keep faucets open throughout the entire thawing process
+3. Keep faucets open throughout the entire thawing process, running water helps melt remaining ice from inside

 4. Start applying heat at the faucet end of the frozen section, working backward toward the coldest area